Searching ...

 North Carolina does not have a statewide property tax rate.
 The local taxing authorities decide the rates depending on the budget that they need for that fiscal year.
 Taxing jurisdictions include cities and municipalities, counties, and special districts like fire or sewer districts.
 The North Carolina Department of Revenue simply oversees the valuation and taxation of property by the various taxing units around the state.

-North Carolina has 100 counties, meaning property tax rates vary widely.
+In North Carolina, you will be subject to county property taxes.
+The state has 100 counties, meaning property tax rates vary widely.
 All property taxes are based on the property’s assessed value.
 To give you a ballpark, the average value of a North Carolina home is $195,670.
-The average homeowner pays 0.85% of their home value in North Carolina property taxes.
+The average homeowner pays 0.85% of their actual home value in North Carolina property taxes.
 This would be a tax of $1,663.20.

 Your property taxes are collected by County Assessors and Tax Collectors as appointed by the county commissioners.
 The County Commissioners set the tax rate for each county based on its taxable base and the budgetary requirements.
+Here’s how widely tax rates can vary:

-In North Carolina, you will be subject to property taxes from the county.
 Depending on where you live, additional property taxes will be added to your bill based on the municipality, the school district, fire departments, and other special taxing authorities.

-On the flip side, the least expensive Watauga had a median home value of $239,400 with a median tax bill of $1,033.
+On the flip side, the least expensive Watauga County had a median home value of $239,400 with a median tax bill of $1,033.

 The most expensive median tax bill was for Durham County, at $2,475 in 2020.
 Its average effective tax rate was 1.18%, and the median home value was $209,300.

 When figuring your North Carolina property tax rate, look at all the factors, like median home values and taxing districts.
+So if you see Buncombe County, with its .4980 tax rate, and buy a home at its $600,000 median list price, you’re starting at $2,988 before factoring in school taxes or your local city tax.

 Additionally, the assessor can modify your property tax bill between cycles for significant improvement and/or deletions.
 For example, if a vacant lot has a new single-family home, add a detached garage, a home addition, or conduct significant renovations, that would impact home value.
 If you make significant changes to the property that did not have a building permit issued, the owners must notify their local taxing authority.
 General maintenance like painting, replacing existing structures, or landscaping is not considered a property improvement requiring tax assessor notification.